 "It's an exciting time for the program here at Ferris and I'm looking forward to building on the success from this past season and continuing to build a consistent contender in the GLIAC," McCaslin said.
 "I'd like to thank the search committee and staff for their diligence and quickness in this process.
 It will allow the team an opportunity to get together right away for training and really get a jump on the non-championship portion of the year.

 "There's a great group of student-athletes returning who are energetic, love to train and want to improve every day so I'm certainly looking forward to helping them maximize their potential," he added.

-McCaslin, who has more than eight years of experience coaching at the club, Olympic Development Program, high school and youth camp levels, also has five years of experience at various NCAA levels of competition.
+McCaslin, who has more than nine years of experience coaching at the club, Olympic Development Program, high school and youth camp levels, also has eight years of experience at various NCAA levels of competition.
 In his previous positions, he's recruited at both national and regional events and been involved with budgeting, fundraising, scheduling, travel planning, film editing along with public relations and more.

 Prior to joining the Ferris State staff, McCaslin served as an assistant women's soccer coach at NCAA Division I Western Michigan from April 2011 to August 2012.
 The squad finished with a school-best 14-8 overall and was ranked regionally for the first since since 2003.
 They also made a second-straight Mid-American Conference (MAC) Tournament appearance and placed third in regular-season action.

 While at Western Michigan, McCaslin helped coach five all-conference players and three MAC All-Tournament Team selections.
 Two were also honored as Academic All-Region selections with one chosen to the Academic All-America Team.
 WMU also posted the nation's highest team grade point average in women's soccer with eight players honored as academic all-league selections.